The Prevent Defense

 BE OBJECTIVE ABOUT YOUR BUSINESS

 It’s easy to get caught up in “busyness,” not business, when you start out.
 Spending your days looking like a business doesn’t generate sales or income.
-If you spend the bulk of your precious time setting up your workspace, organizing your files, torturing over business card designs or surfing the Internet, you’re doing busyness, not business.
+If you spend the bulk of your precious time setting up your work space, organizing your files, torturing over business card designs or surfing the Internet, you’re doing busyness, not business.
 Ideally, everything you do in your day should relate to getting sales, filling orders, completing projects and collecting money for those sales.
-Know what your hard business costs (rent, payroll, etc.) and your soft costs (office supplies, travel) are so you can be sure that your cash flow stays positive.
+Know what your hard business costs (rent, payroll, etc.) and soft costs (office supplies, travel) are so you can be sure that your cash flow stays positive.

 PAY YOUR BILLS AND TAXES ON TIME

 When cash flow falls behind, it’s easy to put off paying your bills.
 Don’t do it!
 You will lose the trust of your vendors who may have given you liberal payment terms and your credit rating may take a hit, especially if you’re a sole proprietorship.
 When it comes to taxes, nothing is worse than receiving a letter from the IRS or the state informing you that you are in arrears.
 The penalties and interest will only put you farther behind.
 If you can’t pay on time, don’t wait for a letter.
-Be proactive and call those you owe money to and see if you can work out a payment schedule.
+Be proactive and contact those you owe money to and see if you can work out a payment schedule.